jupyterlite/jupyterlite/docs/howto/deployment/github-pages.md

 jupyterlite-core
 # ...

-# add the jupyterlite-night theme
+# add the jupyterlab-night theme
-jupyterlite-night
+jupyterlab-night
 ```

 ## Opening a pull request